-The Market Risk Department is responsible for measuring and monitoring market risk, liquidity risk and interest rate risk in the Bank's banking book.
-The Bank's banking book is the portfolio of assets, primarily loans the Bank expects to hold until maturity when the loan is repaid fully; the banking book typically refers to the loans the Bank underwrites.
-The Market Risk Department is also responsible for (i) monitoring all derivatives trading the Bank enters into, both for hedging and trading purposes, (ii) FX balance monitoring for the Bank and (iii) providing limit monitoring for pension funds under management by the Bank.
-The Market Risk Department is also responsible for comprehensive risk reporting to various departments and committees.
+The Market Risk Department is responsible for measuring, monitoring and reporting market risk, liquidity risk and interest rate risk in the Bank's banking book.
+The Market Risk Department is also responsible for monitoring all derivatives trading the Bank enters into, both for hedging and trading purposes along with foreign exchange balance monitoring for the Bank.
+The Department also implements processes and models to measure, monitor and analyse market and liquidity risk more efficiently and reports to upper management.